Computational Complexity

 end

-endHere, since we have a while loop instead of a for loop, so it is not immediately obvious how many times it is executed.
+endWe shall focus on the while loop, all the other lines run in constant time.
+However, since we are dealing with a while loop, it is not immediately obvious how many times it is executed.
 However, we know that the range being checked halves upon every iteration of this while loop.
-The while loop ends either when the number is prematurely inserted, or when the range has contracted to 1.
+The while loop ends either when the number is found, or when the range has contracted to .
 This means that we need to ask the question - how many times do you have to halve to get 1?
 In mathematical terms, we are asking, which satisfies the equation , which is solved by .
 This means that this algorithm scales with the logarithm of , and hence the complexity is simply written as .

 This process of cutting down a search space by a constant factor is surprisingly common in many tree-like algorithms.
 Having an algorithm is far more performant than even linearly complex algorithms ().
 Consider a linear implementation for this same problem that iterates through each of the numbers in the list in order, until the correct place to stop is found.
-This implementation would, on average, take around iterations, and hence would be a linear algorithm.
-If we had elements, the tree-like implementation would be many orders of magnitude faster than any linear implementation.
+This implementation would, on average, take around iterations (assuming the search item is likely to be placed uniformly in the array), and hence would be a linear algorithm.
+At scale, the tree-like implementation would be many orders of magnitude faster than any linear implementation.

 Conclusion